Spring Breeding Duck Numbers Tallied

-The number of temporary and seasonal wetlands was higher than last year, as figures show the spring water index is up 78 percent.
-However, Szymanski said that is misleading.
+Szymanski said the number of temporary and seasonal wetlands was substantially lower than last year, with the spring water index down 50 percent.

 The water index is based on basins with water, and does not necessarily represent the amount of water contained in wetlands or the type of wetlands represented.